doraemon0905/create-pull-request/README.md

 Description:
 ## Summary
-This PR implements user authentication functionality as specified in PROJ-123...
+This PR implements user authentication functionality as specified in PROJ-123, following the requirements documented in the Authentication Requirements and API Security Guidelines Confluence pages...

 ?
 What would you like to do?
 ❯ ✅ Create the pull request